 What do you do when you have little segments of time to boost your mood?
 Do the things you usually default to help or hinder you?
 Let me know in the comments below!

-Did you know that stress is toxic?
+And did you know that stress is toxic?
 Cutting the toxins (including stress) out of your life aren’t just helpful for your health and recovery, it can also help boost your mood!
 Get my guide below for more on reducing toxins.